 Deputy Prime Minister (1989)

 In the parliamentary elections of 1989, he was simultaneously elected, both from Sikar in Rajasthan and Rohatak in Haryana.
 He was then unanimously proposed for Prime Minister-ship but he accepted to be the Deputy Prime Minister of India with Mr. V.P.
-Singh as the PM.
+Singh as a PM.

 Last Journey (2001)